hi20160616/obox/README.md

 - [x] upload attachments.
 - [ ] optimized implements to solve load and walk too many times.
-- [ ] use walk instead of recurse in zipWriter
+- [x] use walk instead of recurse in zipWriter
+- [ ] add open and close data to a single cmd exec